 This isn’t just a job, it’s part of a lifestyle that values culture, community, connection, and relationships.
 We celebrate this community with monthly staff parties, staff trips, and outings.
 Advocating for our programming is part of the job, and as a staff member you’ll have the opportunity to raft, zip, kayak, SUP, bike for no cost.
 In addition we offer flexible scheduling, discounts, pro-deals, comp trips and photos for friends and family, free clinics, competitive pay, lunch daily, and great co-workers.

 Training lasts a minimum of 5 days and culminates with a skills verification.
 Each training day lasts from 9:00 A.M. - 6:00 P.M.
 All gear will be provided during training.
 All training days are mandatory.

-There are two training sessions scheduled each year.
+There is one training sessions scheduled each year.